ofkm/svelocker-ui/README.md

 </div>

-> [!IMPORTANT]
-> This project is currently in development.
-Features, Themes, and other items may not be available or are subject to change.

 ## Features:

-- Simple and Modern
+- Simple and Modern Design
 - Easy Setup
 - Connects to Local Registries using the official [distribution/registry](https://hub.docker.com/_/registry) container image.
 - Delete Image Tags from the UI
 - SQLite Cache Layer for registry data
 - View and Copy the Dockerfile from the UI
+- View all Images for a specific Repo/Namespace

 ## Get Started